Selleo/recruitment-exercises/exercises/node/storage/storage.md

 ## Tier 1

-We’d like to create a Node/Bun API server (you can use any package you’d like to) that will have the following functionalities and endpoints.
+We’d like to create a Node/Bun API server in Typescript (you can use any package you’d like to) that will have the following functionalities and endpoints.

 - folder on the disk containing any files
 - Ability to list the files and directories